mavlink/MAVSDK-Swift/README.md

 xcodegen
 ```

-This will create the `Dronecode-SDK-Swift.xcodeproj` project file from `project.yml`.
+This will create the `MAVSDK-Swift.xcodeproj` project file from `project.yml`.
 If you don't have it already, install Xcodegen with:

 ```shell
 brew install xcodegen